 Either way, the giveaway is international, so enter now!

 It’s been a busy, chaotic set of school holidays – but then, I’m not sure we’ve ever had any that weren’t!
-But the kids and I have been doing Family Art Club almost every day,* we got to hang out with wonderful relatives last week, and I’m still eating the delicious Easter chocolates that Patrick gave me yesterday.
+Still, the kids and I have been doing Family Art Club almost every day,* we got to hang out with wonderful relatives last week, and I’m still eating the delicious Easter chocolates that Patrick gave me yesterday.
 (Charbonnel et Walker pink champagne truffles!
 Bliss!)

-Also, I’m finished with all of my major rewrites of Snowspelled (my romantic fantasy novella for adults)!
+Also, I’m finished with all of my major rewrites of Snowspelled (my romantic fantasy novella for adults).
 Now I’m just playing around with minor line-edits and trying to catch any final typos and inconsistencies, with the help of wonderful beta-readers…and, of course, Pebbles, who always helps with everything (at least when she’s not walking in front of my laptop screen, telling me to stop writing and START PETTING HER)! ;)

 Snowspelled won’t be coming out until September, so I’ll wait a while before talking much more about it here, but: I am so looking forward to sharing this one with you guys!
 (If you want to make sure to get all the details of it ASAP, you can sign up to my newsletter.)